 At a minimum, every member of your founding team must have the following qualities to thrive in a startup environment:

-If your gut tells you a person is lacking in one of those areas or just isn’t cutting it, take action.
-While that person may not be a good fit for your team, they may thrive somewhere else.
+Take action if your gut tells you a person lacks in one of those areas or isn’t cutting it.
+While that person may not be a good fit for your team, they may thrive elsewhere.
 Dragging your feet in firing a poor performer is bad for everyone.

 Firing someone is never easy.
 The key is to treat the person you are letting go like a human being.
-If you treat a fired employee with dignity and respect, your reputation and your company culture will be better for it.
+If you treat a fired employee with dignity and respect, your reputation and company culture will be better.
 And more importantly, it’s the right thing to do.

-My last piece of advice is to have a 90-day review with all new hires.
-Sometimes it’s hard to tell if a person has a toxic personality until you’ve worked with them for a while.
+My last advice is to have a 90-day review with all new hires.
+Sometimes, it’s hard to tell if someone has a toxic personality until you’ve worked with them for a while.

 “Toxic personalities, complainers, and energy vampires are not worth keeping on board no matter how talented they are.”